 Using viewing group layers as specified in C-9.5.6.

-Note that Mariner's Features should be kept independent of data from official or non-official producers in the SENC, and that mariners' information does not need to be split into datasets.
+Note that Mariner's Features should be kept independent of data from official or non-official producers in the System Database, and that mariners' information does not need to be split into datasets.

 In referring to Mariner's Features it is important to distinguish between:

-"Add/Enter", "Revise" or "Delete" mariner's or manufacturer's information (this refers to the contents of the SENC); and
+"Add/Enter", "Revise" or "Delete" mariner's or manufacturer's information (this refers to the contents of the System Database); and

 "Display" or "Remove" the information (this refers to the ECDIS display).